-The Bolero Theatre is both a historic building and favorite venue for small concerts; and the Granada Theater is the tallest building downtown.
-The Santa Barbara County Courthouse, a red tiled Spanish-Moorish structure, provides a sweeping view of the downtown area from its open air tower.
-Santa Barbara International Film Festival, another local non-profit, has also become a major draw bringing over 50,000 attendees during what is usually Santa Barbara’s slow season in late January.
+The Bolero Theatre is also a favorite venue for small concerts; and the Granada Theater, in addition to being the tallest building in Santa Barbara enjoys its own storied historicity.
+If architecture is your thing, the Santa Barbara County Courthouse, a red tiled Spanish-Moorish structure, provides a sweeping view of the downtown area from its open-air tower.
+You simply must see it to believe it.

 On a typically beautiful Santa Barbara morning, with birds singing, blooming bougainvillea, and the smell of fresh coffee, going for a walk seemed like a great idea.
 I made my cup to go and decided to stroll through La Cumbre Plaza.
 Nearing the end of the mall, there was an energy that more than filled…Read More

 Long ago, Cold Spring Tavern was once a well-frequented stagecoach stop.
 Today, it is a rustic and extraordinary restaurant, offering a unique menu, fantastic food, and an experience that feels like a walk back in time to the old Wild West.
 It is only 20 minutes from downtown Santa Barbara, in the Los Padres National…Read More

 There’s something refreshing and rewarding about falling asleep beneath the stars, while pebbles poking through your sleeping bag and gusts of wind that threaten to flatten your tent can’t negate that.
 For my family, the allure of camping is heightened by the promise of waking up to the sound of waves breaking against the shore.…Read More